Rent safe and private dog parks hosted by locals

 Avoid hot pavement

 On hot days, avoid walking your dog on hot pavement or surfaces.
-These can burn their paw pads and expose them to a higher concentration of warm air immediately above the asphalt.
+These can both burn their paw pads and expose them to a higher concentration of warm air immediately above the asphalt.

 Limit exercise in excessive heat

 Avoid vigorous exercise during peak ambient temperatures.
 Instead, schedule walks and playtime during cooler parts of the day, like early morning or late evening.
+If you're going through a heat wave where there's no such thing as a "cooler part of the day"?
+Consider some indoor enrichment and mental exercise instead!

 Never leave your dog in a parked car